KazeAsh/NotnewEgg_WebSite_using_java/README.md

-<b>Western Governors University project using Spring Framework application with an HTML front-end and a Java backend</b>
+<b>University project using Spring Framework application with an HTML front-end and a Java backend</b>
 </br>
 </br>
 Introduction:</br>